MichaelCurrin/dev-resources/resources/javascript/packages/vue/index.md

 ---
 title: Vue
 description: |
   A framework for building user interfaces and Single-Page Applications.
-Add it directly to your frontend, or use it in a Node or Deno app.

-  Vue is similar to React by easier to learn.
-It uses `.vue` template files so you don't need to use JSX.
-There's no class vs functional components issue like in React.
-And it is maintained by a core developer and the community, rather than by a company (like React and Facebook).

 logo: vue-dot-js